-After applying transfer learning to our ``real world`` data set \cite{TransferDataset}, the results indicate that our model is a solid foundation for transfer learning and effectively extracted flying object feature representations.
+To generate the refined model, we initialized the model with the weights learned from the generalized model and default hyperparameters.
+We then trained the model on the ``real world`` data set for 199 epochs \cite{TransferDataset}.
 This data set was selected to focus on our challenge of detecting and classifying extremely small objects in appearance.
-Figure \ref{fig:RefinedModel} displays our results, featuring four distinct images that represent the bird, drone, airplane, and helicopter objects.
+Figure \ref{fig:PredictionModel} displays our results, featuring four distinct images that represent the bird, drone, airplane, and helicopter objects.

-The first image displays a small, pixelated bird that only takes up 0.02\% of the image.
+The first image contains an extremely small bird that only takes up 0.02\% of the image.
 Even with the lack of the bird class in our training process, our model correctly identified that the object was not any of the other available classes, even while allowing a very low confidence threshold of 0.20.
 The second image contains a drone, which also only took up 0.02\% of its image.
 This drone is nearly indistinguishable from the background clouds to the human eye, yet our model was still able to classify it with a confidence score of 0.81.
 The third image includes a small airplane that takes up 0.034\% of pixels, which our model was still able to correctly identify and classify with a high confidence score of 0.85.
 In the final image, a barely visible helicopter (0.01\% of the image) was correctly classified with a confidence score of 0.73.

-Figure \ref{fig:drone_gradcam} we can see that in the first layer, the feature map activation correctly segments the object.
-The second layer starts picking out all of the tree tops which can be explained by the higher relative variance of the tree tops.
-In the third layer, we see mroe importance being placed on the background and more granular features being detected.
+In Figure \ref{fig:drone_gradcam}, we can see that the feature map activation correctly segments the object in the first layer.
+The second layer starts picking out all of the tree tops, which can be explained by the higher relative variance of the tree tops.
+In the third layer, we see more importance being placed on the background and more granular features being detected.
 In the fourth layer, we see the outline of the drone itself.

-Moving on to the second row, we can see the true strength of the localization accuracy with an over-emphasized detection.
+In the second row, the true strength of the localization accuracy with an over-emphasized detection is displayed.
 In the second layer, we see a de-emphasis on the background.
-In the third and fourth layer, we see the same behavior as before.
+In the third and fourth layers, we see the same behavior as before.